Pylons/pyramid/docs/narr/traversal.rst

 The :term:`subpath` will always be available to a view as a the ``subpath`` attribute of the :term:`request` object.
-It will be a list containing zero or more elements (which will be strings).
+It will be a sequence containing zero or more elements (which will be Unicode objects).

 The :term:`view name` will always be available to a view as the ``view_name`` attribute of the :term:`request` object.
 It will be a